rahul-ahuja/graphie/README.md

 ```
 uvicorn backend.serve:app --host 0.0.0.0 --port 8000 & streamlit run frontend/client.py --server.port 8501 --server.address 0.0.0.0
 ```
+# 4ii.
+Go to the browser and put the URL address http://0.0.0.0:8501/ to access the Streamlit app

 # 5. (Optionally) Run the app on the Docker.
 Docker enables us to run the app on any platform without requiring specific configuration